Schossi/ActionAdventureWeb/index.md

 values that define a characters capabilities
 - Resources (Health, Endurance, ...)
 values that may be used up by an action or damaged somehow
+- Effects (Poisoned, Slowed, ...)
+additional behaviors that can be added to characters
 - Movement (CharacterController, NavMesh)
 responsible for moving the character around the world
 - Persistence